jimmyking9999999/LCSWrapper/README.md

 ## IoTM Support:

 My [snapshot](https://api.aventuristo.net/av-snapshot?u=Jimmyking) includes most perms and skills that are supported.
 Additional IoTMs that are supported include the following IoTM functionalities.
-Stat-stick shinies, such as the Guzzlr application will always be included, as the script uses the mafia maximizer:
+Stat-stick shinies such as the Guzzlr application will always be included, as the script uses the mafia maximizer for equipment stats:

 - Boxing Day care package
 - Distant Woods Getaway Brochure